 As with Kinfolk Celebrations of yore, several additional bands will be playing the main stage each afternoon as a spirited kickoff to the day's musical celebration.
-These are bands with close ties to Yonder Mountain – bands that Adam, Ben, Dave and Jeff will likely be enjoying in the crowd alongside the kinfolk (that is, if they're not joining in onstage).
+These are bands with close ties to Yonder Mountain – bands that Adam, Ben, and Dave will be enjoying in the crowd alongside the kinfolk (that is, if they're not joining-in onstage).

 Kinfolk Celebration Performers